cksystemsteaching/selfie/README.md

 A *list* is essentially a pointer, called *head pointer* or just *head*, that points to a sequence of contiguous memory blocks, called *list elements*, that may be allocated in memory in any order but are linked by pointers in exactly one list order.
 Lists can easily grow and shrink in length during runtime by manipulating the pointers that form the list.
 In contrast, an *array* is a pointer to a fixed sequence of machine words, here called *array elements*, that are typically stored in a single contiguous memory block whose size is also fixed when allocated.

 The above figure shows our list and array implementations of a symbol table in selfie.
 The list implementation maintains a *singly-linked list* of *symbol table entries* where each entry is represented by a 64B array of 8 64-bit machine words.
 The array implementation is an 8KB array of 1024 64-bit machine words where each machine word is interpreted as a head pointer to a list-based symbol table.
 The 8KB array implements a *hashtable*, here over list-based symbol tables, to speed up search while maintaining speed of insertion.
 Logically, however, the hashtable is seen as a single symbol table albeit made up from 1024 smaller symbol tables.
 It is a truly fascinating example of data structure magic that we explain in a moment.
-Just realize that you are about to learn where the term *hashtag* comes from, what it actually is, and how it works.

 > Fields of data